Academic Opportunities for University Scholars

 Graduate (500+ level) Courses

 Under the University-wide Guidelines for Honors Programs at NC State, the Provost has approved the acceptance of Advanced courses, 500-level courses that are taken as electives or as substitutes for lower-level courses, in fulfillment of honors program requirements.
 Therefore, these courses will also automatically fulfill requirements for completion of the University Scholars Program.
-The USP office will consult regularly with the Associate Deans for Academic Affairs to identify any 500-level courses that may not be appropriate for completion for Scholars credit.

 Study Abroad Courses